Alaahussen/n8n_task/README.md

    * `SPAM` & `OUT_OF_OFFICE`: Log only.
    * `GENERAL_INQUIRY` or `SUPPORT_REQUEST`: Use a Templates node or call an AI assistant to produce a reply.
 Then `Send Email (Gmail)`.
    * `MEETING_REQUEST`: Create ICS + Google Calendar event, attach ICS to response, send email reply.
-7. **Logging**: Append a row to Google Sheet with event details, classification, confidence, timestamps, messageId, actionTaken, and actor.
+7. **Logging**: Append a row to Google Sheet with event details, classification, confidence, receivedDate, messageId, actionTaken, and sender.
 8. **Slack Notification**: Post a short summary to a channel.
 9. **Manual Review Queue**: If `confidence < 0.7`, create a task in a `manual_review` sheet or queue and optionally notify a human.